mfreiholz/mfreiholz.github.io/content/posts/llthw-source-control-management.md

 Still need some arguments?
 Fine...

-- keep track of every change to a source file (author, code)
+- you can keep track of every change to a source file (author, code)
 - even after a long time, where a lot of developers might have changed something, you can lookup the author for every single line of code (blame)
 - team collaboration: work on the same file and merge the changes